Quantifoil Alternative for Cryo-EM

 Can I use ANTcryo with standard Vitrobot / Leica EM GP protocols?

 Yes.
 ANTcryo grids are compatible with all standard plunge-freezing devices.
-Simply skip the glow discharge step and proceed with your usual blotting parameters.
+Use standard glow discharge with plasma cleaning as part of your protocol (e.g., H₂/O₂ or O₂/Ar, 5W, 30s).

 What is the minimum order quantity?